 Hebrews explains that Christ is supreme over more than just roles and systems.
 Hebrews 1:3a says, “The Son is the radiance of God’s glory and the exact representation of His being, sustaining all things by His powerful word.”
 Similarly, Colossians 2:9 says, “For in Christ all the fullness of the Deity lives in bodily form.”
 Essentially, Jesus is God.

 Paul goes on to say, “He is before all things, and in Him all things hold together.
-And He is the head of the body, the church; He is the beginning and the firstborn from among the dead, so that in everything He might have the supremacy” (Col 1:17-18).
-Paul highlights multiple areas in which Christ has authority – over creation, over the Church, over death, and finally “in everything.”
+And He is the head of the body, the church; He is the beginning and the firstborn from among the dead, so that in everything He might have the supremacy” (Colossians 1:17–18).
+Paul highlights multiple areas in which Christ has authority—over creation, over the Church, over death, and finally “in everything.”
 Christ is both before all things and encompasses all things (“in Him all things hold together”).
 Therefore, Christ is supreme.

 This doctrine is essential to our view of and worship of Christ.
 The supremacy of Christ affirms that Jesus is fully God.
 He is not simply a man greater than the rest but is truly above all creation, as only God can be.
 This truth is essential for our salvation.
 God is infinite and, therefore, our sin against Him is an infinite offense.
 In order to atone for this offense, the sacrifice must be infinite.
 Jesus, as God, is infinite and thus an able sacrifice.

 That Jesus is supreme excludes us from saying that He is only one of many ways to God.
-He is not a good moral teacher whom we may choose to follow; rather, He is God and He is over all.
-Jesus’s supremacy also makes it evident that we cannot atone for our own sins, as in the Old Testament sacrificial system.
+He is not just a good moral teacher whom we may choose to follow; rather, He is God, and He is over all.
+Jesus’ supremacy also makes it evident that we cannot atone for our own sins.
+In fact, “it is impossible for the blood of bulls and goats to take away sins” (Hebrews 10:4).
 Jesus both fulfilled and replaced that system.
-Salvation is not based on works (see Ephesians 2:1-10).
+Salvation is not based on works (see Ephesians 2:1–10).
 And, once we are saved, Jesus’ supremacy shows us that we cannot aspire to be like Him of our own strength.
 Jesus is wholly other, supreme over all.
 (Christians are called to be like Jesus, but this is through the work of the Holy Spirit.)

 When we understand the supremacy of Christ, we have a more accurate view of Him.
 We more fully understand the depth of His love; we are more able to receive and to respond to His love.
 Theologians believe that Colossians was written, in part, to combat heresies rising in Colossae.
 It seemed fitting to Paul to affirm the supremacy of Christ in order to quash these misled beliefs.
 He affirmed Christ’s supremacy, His lordship, and His sufficiency for us.
 Hebrews explains the link between the Old Testament covenant and the new covenant of Jesus.
 It reveals the old system as a shadow of the ultimate fulfillment in Jesus Christ.
 The supremacy of Christ is central to an accurate view of His Person, His work, our status as believers, and the Kingdom.